brownieboy/es6bindall/README.md

 ##Tests
 Tests are built with mocha + chai.
 Run with `npm run test`.

-Tests check that a test method remains bound to its parent ojbect after its been bound using es6BindAll (i.e. .bind() under the covers), even if the context is being overridden by a .call().  (.bind trumps .call() it seems.)
+Tests check that a test method remains bound to its parent object after its been bound using es6BindAll (i.e. .bind() under the covers), even if the context is being overridden by a .call().  (.bind trumps .call() it seems.)